-With more than 60,000 app downloads, it is now possible to monetize this targeted audience.
+With more than 3.5 million app downloads, it is now possible to monetize this targeted audience.

 Yuka created an easy, useful mobile app using barcodes on packaging and the Open Food Facts database.

-Adding barcode scanning functionality to the shopping app drives rapid consumer adoption.
+Adding fast, reliable barcode scanning functionality to the app drives rapid consumer adoption.

 Founded in 2016, Yuka is a Paris, France-based startup dedicated to keeping consumers informed about the food they eat.
 In January 2017, Yuka launched a free mobile shopping app that lets consumers evaluate the nutritional value of food products with a simple barcode scan.